James Joseph (American football)

-James Joseph Jr. (born October 28, 1967) is an American former professional football running back in the National Football League (NFL).
+James Joseph Jr. (born October 28, 1967) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Auburn Tigers.

-He attended Auburn University, and was selected by the Philadelphia Eagles in the seventh round of the 1991 NFL draft.
+Joseph attended Auburn University, and was selected by the Philadelphia Eagles in the seventh round of the 1991 NFL draft.
 In his rookie year Joseph was the Eagles' leading rusher with 440 yards.
 After four seasons with the Eagles, in 1995, Joseph joined the Cincinnati Bengals, where he played one season.

 Personal life

 Joseph later taught Physical Education in August 2021 at LEAD Academy-Montgomery AL. He is still teaching today as of August 2022.